Choosing the right flowers, landscaping, and plants can leave a huge street-side impression on the front look of your house, making it more valuable.

 Simple lighted driveway bed

-A narrow lighted bed will complement greatly to driveways.
+Nice DIY front yard landscaping ideas on a budget, a narrow lighted bed will complement greatly to driveways.

 This is a versatile method to not only add lighting along the driveway length to guide visitors to your main door without being too flamboyant but also give your front yard a more appealing look.